2019 Regional Qualifier

 Rebekah Bushmire and Isabella Hickey, Grade 7

-Household Organization and Appliances
+Household Organization and Appliances Industry Innovation Award

-Deployable Ballistic Resistant Shieldn
+Deployable Ballistic Resistant Shield

 Noah Martin, Grade 10

-1st place in 10th grade
+1st Place in 10th Grade

 Home and Safety Award